InterWasm/DAO/README.md

 CosmWasm is first citizen cross chain platform, and a value owned and accrued cross chain.
 EDITOR NOTE: I don't understand what this says.

-Natirally, CosmWasm is a perfect fit to once again prove that decentralized organisation and funding is more efficient than older forms of governance.
+Naturally, CosmWasm is a perfect fit to once again prove that decentralized organisation and funding is more efficient than older forms of governance.

 **InterWasm DAO** is the organisation behind CosmWasm and cw tooling.